CyberScan

 The licensing situation is layered:

-- Graylog Open — community version under SSPL since 2021 (previously GPLv3)
+- Graylog Open Source — community version under GPLv3

-- Graylog Enterprise and Graylog Security — commercial editions with additional features (archiving, audit log, reports, SIEM correlation)
+- Graylog Enterprise — commercial edition with additional features (archiving, audit log, reports, SIEM correlation)

 SIEM and security analytics

-The open core retains pipelines, streams, alerting and dashboards, sufficient for SIEM-lite deployments with external integrations.
+The core enables composing pipelines, streams, alerting and dashboards — sufficient for SIEM-lite deployments with external integrations.
+Detection rules and enrichments are typically implemented through custom pipelines and streams.

 In the Italian context